johnmackintosh/runcharter/README.md

 Rationale
 ---------

-Runcharts are easy to create and analyse on an individual basis, hence they are widely used in healthcare quality improvement.
+Run charts are easy to create and analyse on an individual basis, hence they are widely used in healthcare quality improvement.

-A runchart is a regular line chart, with a central reference line.
+A run chart is a regular line chart, with a central reference line.

 This central line, calculated using the median of a number of values over a baseline period, allows the QI team to assess if any statistically significant improvement is taking place, as a result of their improvement initiatives.